Witches' brooms are a common sight in autumn landscapes, but there is one variety that you will want to watch out for.

 Bad for the kitchen garden

 Witches' broom can wreck havoc in your vegetable garden.
 The same conditions that cause aboveground twigs to grow uncontrollably can make your carrot and other root crops inedible.
 There is no known cure for witches' broom and infected plants can spread the problem throughout your landscape.
 Your only recourse is to remove and dispose of affected plants in the trash.
 Do not compost them.

 Preventing witches' broom

 Unless you have the time to create new plant species, your plants will be healthier if you can prevent this problem in the first place.
 Phytoplasma catch a ride to your plants using leafhoppers, in a behavior called phoresy.
 Controlling leafhoppers can reduce the occurrence of witches' broom.
 Also, proper pruning, to remove dead and diseased branches, crop rotation, and general garden sanitation, can reduce the likelihood of witches' broom occurring.

 If witches' broom occurs in your landscape, remove the affected stems several inches below the distorted area.
-Be sure to sanitize cutting tools with one part bleach and nine parts water afterwards and dispose of the affected plant material in the trash.
+Be sure to sanitize cutting tools afterwards with a household cleaner, such as Lysol, and dispose of the affected plant material in the trash.

 You can grow a surprising amount of food in your own yard.
 Ask me how!